zafartm/uppalz.com/_posts/2021-03-14-how-to-run-leiningen-using-docker.md

-# Run leiningen using docker
+# How to run leiningen using docker

 ## leind
 Save the following command in a file named `leind` in project's root directory.